Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 \subsection{Measurement techniques}

-Experimental measurements of SOT rely on probing the effect of the electric current on the orientation of the magnetization, e.g., by inducing resonant and nonresonant oscillations, switching, or DW motion.
+Experimental measurements of SOT rely on probing the effect of the electric current on the orientation of the magnetization, e.g., by inducing resonant and nonresonant oscillations, switching, or domain wall motion.
 Schematically, one must first determine the magnetization angle as a function of the amplitude and phase of the applied current and, second, extract the effective magnetic fields that are responsible for the observed dynamics.
-In electrical and optical measurements, the magnetization dynamics is detected through changes of the transverse or longitudinal conductivity, which are mainly due to the anomalous Hall effect (AHE) and anisotropic magnetoresistance (AMR), but include also the linear SMR \cite{Nakayama2013,Kim2016}, linear Rashba magnetoresistance \cite{Kobs2011,Nakayama2016}, as well as nonlinear magnetoresistance terms proportional to the current-induced spin accumulation \cite{Avci2015a,Avci2015b,Olejnik2015,Yasuda2016,Yasuda2017}.
-Further, current injection always results in magnetothermal effects due to the thermal gradients induced by Joule heating and asymmetric heat dissipation \cite{Avci2014b}, which affect the conductivity proportionally to $j_c^2$.
+In electrical and optical measurements, the magnetization dynamics is detected through changes of the transverse or longitudinal conductivity, which are mainly due to the AHE and anisotropic magnetoresistance (AMR), but include also the linear spin Hall magnetoresistance (SMR) \cite{Nakayama2013,Kim2016}, linear Rashba magnetoresistance \cite{Kobs2011,Nakayama2016}, as well as nonlinear magnetoresistance terms proportional to the current-induced spin density \cite{Avci2015a,Avci2015b,Avci2018,Olejnik2015,Yasuda2016,Yasuda2017}.
+Further, current injection always results in magnetothermal effects due to the thermal gradients induced by Joule heating and asymmetric heat dissipation \cite{Avci2014b}, which affect the conductivity proportionally to $j_{\rm c}^2$.
 The thermal gradients that develop along ($\nabla_x T$) or perpendicular to the magnetic layer ($\nabla_z T$) contribute to the conductivity through the anomalous Nernst effect (ANE) and, to a smaller extent, through the spin Seebeck effect and the inverse spin Nernst effect.
 The direction of the induced voltage is $\sim {\bm\nabla}T\times {\bf m}$, which modifies both the longitudinal ($\sim m_y$) and transverse conductivities ($\sim m_x$).
 The relative influence of the above effects on SOT measurements depends on the system under investigation and experimental technique.
 The AMR, AHE, and ANE usually dominate the magnetization dependence of the conductivity and can be properly separated owing to their different symmetry and magnetic field dependence \cite{Garello2013,Avci2014b} or frequency-dependent optical response \cite{Fan2016,Montazeri2015}.
-In the following, we describe the three main techniques used to characterize the SOT measurements: harmonic Hall voltage analysis (HHV), spin-torque ferromagnetic resonance (ST-FMR), and magneto-optical Kerr effect (MOKE).
-Less precise SOT estimates can be obtained from magnetization switching and DW displacements, which are discussed separately in Sections~\ref{MML:switching} and \ref{s:DW}.
+In the following, we describe the three main techniques used to characterize the SOT measurements: harmonic Hall voltage analysis, spin-torque ferromagnetic resonance (ST-FMR), and magneto-optical Kerr effect (MOKE).
+Less precise SOT estimates can be obtained from magnetization switching and domain wall displacements, which are discussed separately in Subsection~\ref{MML:switching} and Section \ref{s:DW}.